 I told them to document what they saw: the time, a photo of the empty spot, and a short note.
 I also had them send a calm text to the other parent asking about the delay and proposing a neutral, well-lit meet-up.
 When no reply came, we called the police non-emergency line, made an incident report, and obtained the case number.
 No handoff occurred that night.

 The Takeaway: Safety first, then facts.
 A clear paper trail beats self-help every time.
-Prompt legal steps protect the child and your custody rights.
+Prompt legal steps protect the child and your rights.
 We guide families through each step so they can focus on their kids, not the conflict today.

 Common Real-World Scenarios (Civil vs. Criminal Intersections)